secretstartups/handbook/business-technology/data-team/platform/tableau-style-guide/index.html.md

 * [Color](https://design.gitlab.com/data-visualization/color)
 * [Charts](https://design.gitlab.com/data-visualization/charts)

 Please also refer to our Tableau Design folder (TBD) for files that can be used in adding branding elements to your Tableau dashboards.
-For [example](https://drive.google.com/file/d/1N-6fCA8WTOmNLv3D2hr_zA4fhl4zBS8p/view?usp=sharing), our logo can be added to the upper left-hand corner of our dasbhoard, above the filter section that is using our GitLab color scheme.
+For [example](https://drive.google.com/file/d/1N-6fCA8WTOmNLv3D2hr_zA4fhl4zBS8p/view?usp=sharing), our logo can be added to the upper left-hand corner of our dashboard, above the filter section that is using our GitLab color scheme.

 **Tableau Help**

-To create custom colore palettes in Tableau, you can update the Preferences.tps file with the code (below under our Standard Color Palette section) to reflect your intended color scheme.
+To create custom color palettes in Tableau, you can update the Preferences.tps file with the code (below under our Standard Color Palette section) to reflect your intended color scheme.

 Please refer to the below sites for more instructions from Tableau around customizing texts and colors in workbooks: